 Yes the sickly sweet chocolate or fruit filled hot cross bun would be amazing for the 10 seconds it took me to eat it BUT the reality wasn’t nice.
 High blood sugars make you feel like crap (couldn’t think of a better word).
 They instantly change my mood and make me feel angry, bloated, sick and tired.
 So is it all worth it “just because it’s Easter“.
 No!
 And I stick by that wholeheartedly.
 Because I have been there.
 There is no excuse for purposefully enduring a high blood sugar “just because” it’s Easter.
 Because it isn’t just the once, is it?
 There is then the Christmas excuse, birthday excuse, Halloween excuse, wedding excuse, christening excuse, family birthday excuse, just because excuse.
 Because all these aren’t just one day, they are multiple days, which if you are experiencing high blood sugars can and will damage your health.
 So, just be careful.
-Find alternative delicious options as there are thousands out there!
-I am not saying to forbid yourself some chocolatey / bready enjoyment, but as a t1d of 14 years I KNOW how dangerous it is.
+Find alternative delicious options as there are so many out there!
+I am not saying to forbid yourself some chocolatey / bready enjoyment, but as a t1d of 17 years (edited- 2022) I KNOW how dangerous it is.
 Be mindful.
 Health is wealth and diabetes is bloody awful- and the long-term complications are worse than the reality of living with diabetes, so look after yourself!
 I realise, this will be an unpopular opinion- and I realise there are people who will manage his carbs / sugar and not have the rollercoaster BUT if that is you, then you are a minority.
 I promise.
 Don’t ever let one day / one moment be an excuse.

 These are obviously a low-carb alternative and are not “bread”.
 They don’t contain yeast or grains so they will not “double in size” or have the same stretch as dough would but having made 5 separate batches now and tried them on multiple people the all-round consensus has been that of total flavour filled joy and lots of “can I have another”.